 This Andes Mint Chip Ice Cream is a great summer treat.
-It’s creamy, has a wonderful mint flavor and is full of crunchy Andes Mint Creme de Menthe bits.
+It’s creamy, has a wonderful mint flavor.
 It’s the perfect minty dessert.

 This post may contain affiiliate links – you can read my full disclosure here.
 Thank you for supporting What The Fork Food Blog!

 If you love mint, this ice cream is for you.